MiltonMullins/Go-Interviews/README.md

 Statically typed: In computer programming, a type system is a logical system comprising a set of rules that assigns a property called a type (for example, integer, floating point, string) to every term (a word, phrase, or other set of symbols).
 Usually the terms are various language constructs of a computer program, such as variables, expressions, functions, or modules.
 A type system dictates the operations that can be performed on a term.
 For variables, the type system determines the allowed values of that term.

 Memory safety is the state of being protected from various software bugs and security vulnerabilities when dealing with memory access, such as buffer overflows and dangling pointers.

+Garbage Collection: In computer science, garbage collection (GC) is a form of automatic memory management.
+The garbage collector attempts to reclaim memory that was allocated by the program, but is no longer referenced; such memory is called garbage.